 In the District of Columbia, a nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the District of Columbia Department of Consumer & Regulatory Affairs.
-To see if your proposed name is available, you can search D.C.'s name database at http://mblr.dc.gov/corp/index.shtm.
+To see if your proposed name is available, you can search D.C.'s name database.

-You will need to create and file nonprofit articles of incorporation with the office of D.C.'s Department of Consumer & Regulatory Affairs.
+You will need to create and file nonprofit articles of incorporation with the office of D.C.'s Department of Consumer & Regulatory Affairs and pay the $80 filing fee (as of June 2020).
 The articles of incorporation need to include basic information such as your nonprofit's name, your nonprofit's statement of purpose, certain provisions required for state and federal tax-exempt purposes, and the name and address of your registered agent (the person to whom legal notices should be sent).

 Your state form may include these provisions already, but if yours doesn't, consult a legal self-help guide such as How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo), to make sure your articles comply with D.C.'s nonprofit laws.

 You'll need to prepare bylaws that comply with D.C. law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in the District of Columbia.
 For more information, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes, or, for help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
 Your bylaws do not need to be filed with the D.C.
 Department of Consumer & Regulatory Affairs -- they are your internal operating manual.